Paspahegh

-The Paspahegh tribe was a Native American tributary to the Powhatan paramount chiefdom, incorporated into the chiefdom around 1596 or 1597.
-The Paspahegh Indian tribe lived in present-day Charles City and James City counties, Virginia.
-The Powhatan Confederacy included Indigenous peoples of the Northeastern Woodlands who spoke a related Eastern Algonquian languages.
+The Paspahegh were a Native American member of the Powhatan Confederacy, joining the Confederacy around 1596 or 1597.
+The Paspahegh lived in present-day Charles City and James City counties, Virginia.
+The Powhatan Confederacy included many Indigenous peoples of the Northeastern Woodlands who spoke related Eastern Algonquian languages.

-The Paspehegh were among the earliest tribes interact with British colonists, who established their first permanent settlement in the Virginia Colony at Jamestown in their territory, beginning on May 14, 1607.
+The Paspehegh were among the earliest tribes to interact with British colonists, who established their first permanent settlement in the Virginia Colony at Jamestown in their territory, beginning on May 14, 1607.
 Because of conflict with the colonists and likely exposure to infectious diseases, the Paspehegh appear to have been destroyed as a tribe by early 1611 and disappeared from the historical record.

-Powhatan's paramount chiefdom

-Indigenous tribes in the Tidewater Region of Virginia have often been mischaracterized by historians as the "Powhatan Confederacy".
-This group of allied Algonquian tribes was not, in fact, a confederacy, which is more or less a unification of entities which are superior in self-governance to the central point of power.
-Chief Powhatan's organization is more accurately described by anthropologists as a chiefdom, and he (as well as his several successors) were clearly the central ruler.
-During the period from 1607 until his death in 1618, these Native Americans are most correctly described as being of Powhatan's "paramount chiefdom".